About Retire Certain

 I don’t say this to brag, but to demonstrate my degree of both passion and experience over the decades around the taboo topic of investing.
 (I just don’t get why everyone doesn’t LOVE finding new ways to invest and make money!)

 While it may sound like I’m a bit over diversified, these strategies have all been huge learning (sometimes painful!) experiences done with lots of refining and pruning over the decades.
 Also, these strategies are all done on a relatively small scale because I’m just a regular investor/now tiny entrepreneur, maybe much like you if you’re here.

-As you may have guessed, I actually enjoy analyzing and making investments, growing online businesses, and then writing about those experiences.
-This is more than a hobby because it pays the bills instead of creating more of them, yet I enjoy it every bit as much as my occasional (and expensive!) oil painting and snow skiing hobbies.
+As you may have guessed, I actually enjoy analyzing and making investments, and now also growing online businesses, and then writing about those experiences.
+This is more than a hobby because it pays the bills instead of creating more bills, yet I enjoy it every bit as much as my occasional (and expensive!) oil painting and snow skiing hobbies.

-Maybe like you, we were taught that financial independence would come from saving enough money for our investment accounts to allow us to withdraw 4% a year during retirement, thereby spending down our life long savings.
+Maybe like you, we were taught that financial independence would come from saving enough money for our investment accounts to allow us to withdraw 4% a year during retirement, thereby spending down our life long savings, while hoping we wouldn’t run out of money.
 This unappealing plan, plus social security, would allow us to retire comfortably IF we cut back our spending and slowly depleted our savings.

 This has worked well for a lot of investors, but we didn’t want to count on it.
 Besides, who really wants to live on less as they get older?